erdo/persista/README.md

 The state of your data class will be saved in a file named after the data class's qualified name e.g. "foo.bar.app.DashboardState".
 If that data class gets obfuscated however, the qualified name could easily be renamed to something like "a.b.c.a".
 If you release a new version of the app, this time the qualified name could be renamed to "b.c.d.d" and PerSista won't be able to find the data from your previous installation.
 Check the example app's proguard configuration for details.

 ## Permissions
-None required on Android, as long as you stick to the internal app directory `Application.getFilesDir()`
+None required on Android, as long as you stick to the internal app directory: `Application.getFilesDir()`

 ## Example App